What Are Veneers?

 After your procedure, there will be a two-week period of adjustment as your veneers settle in your mouth.
 During that time, the size and shape of your teeth may change.

 Moving forward with your veneers, it’s important to maintain regular oral health by flossing and brushing.
-This will keep you from having larger dental issues in the future, and it is the best to extend the life of your veneers.
+This will keep you from having larger dental issues in the future, and it is best to extend the life of your veneers.

 Veneers At Tower Dental Associates

 At Tower Dental Associates, we make our patient’s comfort our number one priority.
-Each patient is treated like close members of our family.
+Each patient is treated like a close member of our family.
 We enjoy working together and getting to know our patients to better serve you.
 If you think you could benefit from veneers, contact our dentist office in Gainesville, FL and our team will be happy to help you schedule your first appointment.